Tiquinho Soares

-Francisco das Chagas Soares dos Santos (born 17 January 1991), known as Soares or Tiquinho, is a Brazilian professional footballer who plays as a striker for Santos.
+Francisco das Chagas Soares dos Santos (born 17 January 1991), known as Soares or Tiquinho, is a Brazilian professional footballer who plays as a striker for Botafogo.

 Having started his career in the lower leagues of his homeland, he moved to Portugal aged 23.
 He played 155 Primeira Liga games for Nacional, Vitória de Guimarães and Porto, scoring 64 goals and winning two league titles with the last of those clubs.
 After winning the Super League Greece with Olympiacos in 2022, he joined Botafogo in Série A.

 Club career

 Early career

 Born in Sousa, Paraíba, but raised in Natal, Rio Grande do Norte, Soares started his career with Palmeiras FC das Rocas.
-After impressing with the side he moved to América de Natal in 2009, initially assigned to the youth setup.
+He moved to América de Natal in 2009 to complete his development.

 Soares made his professional debut for the latter club on 14 August 2010, coming on as a substitute in a 2–1 Série B home loss against Vila Nova.
 He only appeared in one further match in the championship, before being released on 3 September of that year.

 Soares subsequently represented Botafogo da Paraíba, Sousa, CSP, Caicó, Visão Celeste, Cerâmica, Treze, Veranópolis, Pelotas and Lucena.

 Nacional

 On 27 January 2015, Soares moved abroad for the first time in his career after signing with Primeira Liga side Nacional, still owned by CSP.
-He made his debut for the club on 21 February, replacing Lucas João in a 3–1 away loss against Braga.
+He made his debut on 21 February, replacing Lucas João in a 3–1 away loss against Braga.

 Soares scored his first goal abroad on 20 April 2015, equalising the 1–1 Madeira derby at Marítimo.
 The following 20 March, he scored a brace in a 3–2 home win over Vitória de Guimarães.